Grouflon/mirror/README.md

 - A cheap dynamic cast is also available by using the static `mirror::Cast<TargetType>(SourceType)` method.
 - You can access a static function return and arguments types by calling `mirror::GetStaticFunctionType()` on a static function pointer.
 - You can access an enum type, convert value to string, string to value and access a list of the enum's values with the templated method `mirror::GetEnum<MyEnum>()`.

-## Tools
-Mirror comes with a set of tools that works on reflected classes and can leverage the power of reflection.
-### Tools/BinarySerializer
-A straightforward binary serializer that automatically serializes/deserializes your reflected files to/from binary buffers and files.

 ## Contributing
 mirror is till a very early prototype, you can contribute on providing me feedback and use cases, that would actually help a lot.